 This house was a 1930s two-story saltbox bungalow in Austin’s historic Hyde Park neighborhood.
-Sometime during the Clinton administration, a previous owner had pretty much the entire structure gutted and redone.
+Sometime during the Clinton administration, a previous owner had gutted and redone the entire home.
 This was the upstairs master bath.
 Hello generic suburban Texas.

-It’s really annoying when reno designers completely ignore a home’s history and context.
-This bathroom looked like it belonged in 1990s Cedar Park or Pflugerville, not a historic home in one of the most historic neighborhoods in old Austin.
-Even worse, using porous natural stone tile for the shower (and closing off the shower from any air circulation) made the whole thing literally dank and prone to mold.
+It’s kinda sad when folks completely ignore a home’s history and context.
+This dark travertine bathroom looked like it belonged in 1990s Cedar Park or Pflugerville, not a home in an iconic Old Austin neighborhood.
+Even worse, using porous natural stone tile for the shower (and closing off the shower from any air circulation) made the whole room dank, depressing, and mildewy.

 The homeowners also wanted to keep the materials budget within reason (because of course).
 Luckily, there’s nothing inherently expensive about classic design.
 In fact, many deco -style materials like ceramic subway tile are actually quite cheap.
 And open shower designs can eliminate the need for expensive elements like custom glass partitions and doors.

-With a general decision to keep the overall layout but make every previous design element and tiled surface go away, the general order of tasks for this bright bathroom renovation makeover was:
+With a general decision to keep the overall layout but make every previous design element and tiled surface go away, the general order of tasks for this spa bathroom renovation makeover was:

 Did everything go to plan?
 Read on to find out!